photo credit: WoodfordReserve.com

 All the official tasting notes are usually inaccurate to say the least.
 For instance, WoodfordReserve.com describes the Pinot Noir Finished bourbon as ‘Warm and fruit forward with notes of cherry, raspberry, blackberry followed by a crisp spiciness and subtle oak sweetness.’
 While I get that on the nose, the taste is anything but ‘subtle’ when it comes to its oak sweetness.
 Two words come to mind: candy corn.

 It is also evident that the pinot noir soaked into the bourbon barrels is made in a new world style – despite claiming a Burgundian heritage.
 The worst style for a pinot.
 Far too much fruit.
 Too much alcohol.
 Too little tannin (which would have been a perfect compliment to the “candy corn”.

 I enjoy my bourbon.
 I enjoy my Pinot Noir.
-I dont know that i like them together.
+I don’t know that i like them together.
 This combo is a little too soft and sweet for bourbon lovers who dig the burn.
 The price tag can also be a little off-putting.
-With that being said, I give this bourbon a…
+With that being said, I give this bourbon a C-.

-For more on how we grade bourbons, click here.
-Some experiments work, and some dont.
+How we grade bourbons.
+Some experiments work, and some don’t.
 For me, this is a try but NOT a buy.
 I have bought two (!) $100 bottles from the Master’s Collection and still have them lingering.
 I would recommend grabbing a pour at your favorite bourbon bar, but that might cost you $25.